Scarafone/npm-packages/README.md

 <p>
 Single repository housing all @scarafone scoped packages.

-Each one is published individually but the steps will be identical.
+Each one is published individually, but the steps will be identical.
 </p>